Study in New Zealand

 Question- Will I get assistance in finding a job placement after graduation?

-Answers- No the university does not offers any such direct assistance but regular fairs are held where employers and students can meet and job avenues may open up.
+Answers- No the university does not offer any such direct assistance but regular fairs are held where employers and students can meet and job avenues may open up.

 Scholarships and funding